nichoth/flume-replicate/README.md

 function replicate (db, db2, cb) {
     // copy to db2
     S(
+        // NOTE --- this only works if both dbs are using the same
-        db.stream({ gt: db2.since.value, live: true }),
+        // log module, because the db.since values have to match db.stream({ gt: db2.since.value, live: true }),
         S.asyncMap(function (ev, cb) {
             db2.append(ev.value, cb)